oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    -05

+   * Add support for selective disclosure of array elements.
    * Defined the structure of the Holder Binding JWT.
    * Added initial IANA media type and structured suffix registration requests
    * Added recommendation for explicit typing of SD-JWTs